ceph/ceph/doc/mgr/orchestrator.rst

 * ``files``
     A dictionary, where the key is the relative path of the file and the value the file content.
 The content must be double quoted when using a string.
-Use '\n' for line breaks in that case.
+Use '\\n' for line breaks in that case.
 Otherwise define multi-line content as list of strings.
 The given files will be created below the directory `/var/lib/ceph/<cluster-fsid>/<daemon-name>`.
+    The absolute path of the directory where the file will be created must exist.
+Use the `dirs` property to create them if necessary.

 .. _orchestrator-cli-service-spec: